 In the time between the sentencing and Suu Kyi's appalling behavior, Serena Williams appeared at the final of the US Open women's tennis tournament.
 She attempted to appeal a judgement which was followed by a sentence.
 Some said her behavior was appalling.

 Most sports — particularly governed, professional sports like tennis — have established, codified appeal procedures.
-But in the case of Williams, the judgement against which she attempted to appeal does not.
-Unlike in the case of Suu Kyi, there is a valid reason why Williams hadn't learned the lines you'd like to hear: they don't exist.
+But in the case of the Williams incident, the judgement against which she attempted to appeal does not.
+Unlike the case of Suu Kyi, there is a valid reason why Williams hadn't learned the lines you'd like to hear: They don't exist.

 The Taung-yo people are featured in our documentary, Indigenous Peoples of Southeast Asia.If you enjoyed reading this month's opinion editorial, please consider supporting independent, advertising-free journalism by buying us a coffee to help us cover the cost of hosting our web site.
 Please click on the link or scan the QR code.
 Thanks!